top of page

 cutting muslin fabric with a rotary cutter

-center core in sewing line
+Place core center in sewing line

 Make sure your stitched core falls within the traced turn/stitch line so it gets enclosed properly.